 "We're good friends and have a good working relationship with Leonard Muise," Mercy said.
 "In my opinion, there is nobody better at course design for a specific purpose and given specific constraints.
 Once I found out we had about an extra 60 acres, there was no doubt in my mind Leonard was going to be able to find a championship-level course out there."

-In a perfect coincidence, Stockton is home to Only The Best Discs (OTB Discs), a disc golf retailer whose popularity has boomed in the past year due in part to investing heavily in advertisements on disc golf media and sponsoring a popular Skins Match series that's filmed and released by GK Pro.
+In a perfect coincidence, Stockton is home to Only The Best Discs (OTB Discs), a disc golf retailer whose popularity had boomed the previous year due in part to investing heavily in advertisements on disc golf media and sponsoring a popular Skins Match series filmed and released by GK Pro.